linux-nvme/nvme-cli/doc/libnvme.rst

 **Return**

-The nvme command status if a response was received or -errno
+The nvme command status if a response was received or -1
-        otherwise.
+        with errno set otherwise.

 .. c:function:: int nvme_get_feature_length (int fid, __u32 cdw11, __u32 * len)

+   Retreive the command payload length for a specific feature identifier

 **Parameters**